jjcermeno/chuck-norris-jjcermeno/README.md

 - use case doesn't need any input so it's going to get categories from the API wrapper directly
 - if need it, it will fill database with non existing categories
 - once done, use case will return all categories list (I'm following JSON API specification but it's not formal, I prefer to keep it flexible, and I am not using any gem to help me with that, frontend will be able to work with it)

+Tests are mocked as it should be, we can't test with real API services because we need predictable tests and we can't leave chance to connection errors, API server slow responses and that kind of nuances.
+Better have predictable and specific tests.